danimaietta/FightGame/README.md

 This is a game for professional purposes in order to increase my CV value

+This game is based in JS6, ReactJs with Hooks only!

 Daniel Maietta Esquivel, Soft Ing Developer!

 ### Sources